ADSmith-0/personal-website/projects/portfolio-website.md

 tags: ['Next.js']
 status: 'In Progress'
 live: 'No'
-excerpt: 'The portfolio website that you are currently on'
+description: 'The portfolio website that you are currently on'
 order: 6
 ---